The role of learning and development specialist has become one of the most in-demand positions in the training and development/eLearning industry.

-A learning and development specialist is a professional who helps organizations design and implement training programs that improve employee productivity and effectiveness.
+A learning and development specialist (sometimes also called a “training and development specialist” or a “learning and development consultant”) is a professional who helps organizations design and implement training programs that improve employee productivity and effectiveness.
 The role of a learning and development specialist includes conducting needs assessments, designing training programs, developing instructional materials, delivering training sessions, and evaluating the results of training programs.

 Organizations invest in employee training and development to improve employee performance and build a competitive advantage.
 Not only that, organizations that have great training and development programs often report having much higher employee retention rates than the industry average.